chanzuckerberg/single-cell-curation/docs/curation-review-tut.md

 <br/>

 In order to validate the remixed object, needs to simply run `cellxgene schema validate path_to_remixed_anndata.h5ad`.
-If there has been no terminal output from the function, then your object has been validated successfuly and is ready for upload!
+If there has been no terminal output from the function, then your object has been validated successfully and is ready for upload!

 <br/>